Personal Agility with Kanban Journaling

-Kanban Journaling combines the core principles of Kanban and Flow with a paper dot or grid journal and enables you to reduce stress and establish a great work-life balance.
+Kanban Journaling combines Kanban and Flow's core principles with a paper dot or grid journal and enables you to reduce stress and establish a great work-life balance.

-A number of other journal systems already use visual symbols to make it easy to scan the page for critical tasks, notes, and additional key information.
+Several other journal systems already use visual symbols to easily scan the page for critical tasks, notes, and additional key information.
 These systems live up to the first principle of Kanban to visualize your work.
-Where Kanban Journaling is different from the other systems is in the usage of all four principles of Kanban to enable you to balance your day and facilitate flow.
-This is done with visual symbols along with learning the key rituals of how to set reasonable work limits, a strong understanding of your goals, just-in-time delivery, and continuous improvement.
-In the next sections, we will explain how to set up a journal and how to perform the rituals.
+Where Kanban Journaling is different from the other systems is in using all four principles of Kanban to enable you to balance your day and facilitate flow.
+This is done with visual symbols and learning the key rituals of setting reasonable work limits, a strong understanding of your goals, just-in-time delivery, and continuous improvement.
+In the next sections, we will explain how to set up a journal and perform the rituals.

 What is Kanban and Flow?

 In the 1940s, Toyota created a set of methodologies around "just in time" delivery to reduce waste and increase productivity.
 This was the foundation of what we now call Lean, and Kanban was a key methodology within Lean manufacturing.